Buying Property in Italy

 Preliminary Contract

 When your offer is accepted, both parties sign a more detailed contract.
 You'll provide a larger deposit and agree to specific conditions and timelines.
 This step carries real legal weight.
 Walk away now, and there are financial consequences.
-It's the moment your Italian future starts to feel real.
+It's the moment things start to feel real.

 3